RATESResearch/glossary/glossary.rst

    K8s
       :term:`Kubernetes`

+   KIND
+      :term:`Kubernetes` IN :term:`Docker`. https://github.com/kubernetes-sigs/kind

    Kubernetes
-      An orchestration system facilites the deployment and management of containerized applications, with a specific focus on scaling to increase demand for the provided services.
+      An orchestration system facilites the deployment and management of containerized applications, with a specific focus on scaling to increase demand for the provided services. https://kubernetes.io/

    LaTeX
       A high-quality typesetting system including features designed for the production of technical and scientific documentation